Previous Post – Day Three – From Lac Ward To “Tall Pine” Rapids (Km 183)

-After the bridge we passed by a couple of campsites on river right – both were flat open areas on sand and had room for multiple tents and both are labelled M for mediocre on the Wilson maps (#3 and #4).
+After the bridge we passed by a couple of campsites on river right – both were flat open areas on sand and had room for multiple tents and both are labeled M for mediocre on the Wilson maps (#3 and #4).

 When we came to the Cascades du Batardeaux we lined and ran the upper part (W-R29) until we came to the top of the falls which we portaged around on river left as per Wilson’s detailed map. this was followed by a number of other lift-overs and lining jobs that took us down the day’s only real rough stretch oft he river as illustrated in the satellite image below.

 Between W-R32 and W-R33 two sets of falls.
 Thanks to the incredible amount of detail on Wilson’s map, it is not totally clear on Wilson’s Map 4.
 The first one is pictured below – Le Chute Perley.
 It is a 275-meter carry on river left.

 After Km 170, except for a CII set of rapids (W-R36) which Wilson labeled “Fun and Games”, it was kilometer after kilometer of swifts and easy CI rapids that carried us down the river faster than usual.
 (Our GPS track after Perley Falls averages about 8.5 k,/hour!)